mylok666/VideoAnomalyDetection/README.md

+# VideoAnomalyDetection
-# VideoAnomalyDetection is my master's career project, and i will upload my codes and papers here.
+This is my master's career project, and i will upload my codes and papers here.